ansys/pyensight/doc/source/calc_functions.rst

 ``CmplxModu(any parts, complex scalar or vector)``

-Returns a real scalar/vector which is the modulus of the given scalar/vector
+Returns a real scalar or vector that is the modulus of the given scalar or vector:

 :math:`\text{N = SQRT(Vr*Vr + Vi*Vi)}`